-In addition, the City expects to contribute is contributing \$5 million in match to the regional share of the Portland-Milwaukie Light Rail (PMLR) project.
-While the exact allocation of the regional share is still to be determined, the City of Milwaukie's contribution is likely to be around \$5 million.
-The vast majority of the City's transportation revenues are restricted in ways that would do not allow the City to expend them on a light rail "match."
-SDC revenues, the only significant transportation revenue stream that could contribute to the project, are not projected to be adequate to cover the local match over the next 22 years, let alone in the next 5-8 years, the expected time-frame in which the City would contribute to the light rail project.
+In addition, the City is contributing \$5 million in match to the regional share of the Portland-Milwaukie Light Rail (PMLR) project.
+The vast majority of the City's transportation revenues are restricted in ways that do not allow the City to expend them on a light rail "match."
+SDC revenues, the only significant transportation revenue stream that could contribute to the project, are not projected to be adequate to cover the local match over the next 22 years.